 DEQ Offers Funding Opportunities in Solid Waste Management

-Beginning July 1, 2017, local governments can submit an application to the Oklahoma Department of Environmental Quality (DEQ) for funds aimed at solid waste improvements.
-The Oklahoma Solid Waste Management Act (Act) affords DEQ resources that can help local governments with things such as cleaning up illegal dumps, hiring trash cops, and developing centers to manage bulky waste.
+Local governments and nonprofit organizations can apply to the Oklahoma Department of Environmental Quality (DEQ) for funds aimed at solid waste improvements.
+The Oklahoma Solid Waste Management Act (Act) affords DEQ resources that can help local governments with things such as cleaning up illegal dumps, hiring environmental enforcement officers, and hosting collection events for difficult to manage waste such as household chemicals, unwanted meds, and old electronics.
 The Act created a system of state solid waste fees that help fund DEQ’s environmental protection programs.
-The funds can also help local governments develop better methods of handling solid waste including brush.

 Partnerships with local governments allow DEQ to make the best use of available resources.
 “Local governments understand local environmental needs.
 From assistance in hosting household hazardous collection events, or aid in investigating illegal dumping, DEQ solid waste funding agreements are a tool we offer to help drive locally initiated environmental improvement projects” says Patrick Riley, DEQ manager of Solid Waste and Sustainability.
 “If funding is available, we will work to develop agreements and implement local projects this fiscal year.”

 Environmental Officer Grants not to exceed $50,000 are given to curtail illegal dumping.
 They typically provide funding for the salary of one part-time Environmental Officer, equipment used in cleaning up dump sites, and labor and other costs associated with clean-ups.